trittg/OpenAddresses-US-Parser/README.md

 # OpenAddresses-US-Parser
 Python program to format USA state addresses from USA region datasets taken from openaddress.io.
 Where the dataset from openaddress.io is split up between either state or city files this program combs through the statewide files (if present).
-If no usuable data is found in the stae file then it will then search through each city file.
-The end result is a csv file for each of the 50 states with the following header.
+If no useable data is found in the state file, then it will then search through each city file.
+The result is a csv file for each of the 50 states with the following header.
 ```
     'NUMBER', 'STREET', 'CITY', 'POSTCODE', 'UNIT'
 ```